-(1) University of Reading, Department of Meteorology, Reading, United Kingdom (p.d.williams@reading.ac.uk), (2) Laboratoire d'Oceanographie et de Climat: Experimentation et Approche Numerique (LOCEAN/IPSL), CNRS/Universite Paris VI, Paris, France, (3) Istituto Nazionale di Geofisica e Vulcanologia, Bologna, Italy
+(1) University of Reading, Department of Meteorology, Reading, United Kingdom (p.d.williams@reading.ac.uk), (2) Laboratoire d'Oceanographie et de Climat: Experimentation et Approche Numerique (LOCEAN/IPSL), CNRS/Universite Paris VI, France, (3) Istituto Nazionale di Geofisica e Vulcanologia, Bologna, Italy

-We describe numerical simulations designed to help elucidate the role of ocean salinity in climate.
-Using a coupled atmosphere-ocean general circulation model, we study a 100-year sensitivity experiment in which the global-mean salinity is approximately doubled from its present observed value, by adding 35 psu everywhere.
-The salinity increase produces a rapid global-mean sea-surface warming of $0.8^{\circ}$ C within a few years, caused by reduced vertical mixing associated with changes in cabbeling.
-The warming is followed by a gradual global-mean sea-surface cooling of $0.4^{\circ}$ C during the first few decades, caused by an increase in the vertical (downward) component of the isopycnal diffusive heat flux.
-We find no evidence of impacts on the variability of either the Atlantic thermohaline circulation or the El Niño/Southern Oscillation.
-The mean strength of the Atlantic meridional overturning is slightly reduced and the North Atlantic Deep Water penetrates less deeply.
+We describe numerical simulations designed to elucidate the role of mean ocean salinity in climate.
+Using a coupled atmosphere-ocean general circulation model, we study a 100-year sensitivity experiment in which the global-mean salinity is approximately doubled from its present observed value, by adding 35 psu everywhere in the ocean.
+The salinity increase produces a rapid global-mean sea-surface warming of 0.8° C within a few years, caused by reduced vertical mixing associated with changes in cabbeling.
+The warming is followed by a gradual global-mean sea-surface cooling of 0.4° C within a few decades, caused by an increase in the vertical (downward) component of the isopycnal diffusive heat flux.
+We find no evidence of impacts on the variability of the thermohaline circulation (THC) or El Nino/Southern Oscillation (ENSO).
+The mean strength of the Atlantic meridional overturning is reduced by 20% and the North Atlantic Deep Water penetrates less deeply.
 Nevertheless, our results dispute claims that higher salinities for the world ocean have profound consequences for the thermohaline circulation.